virtualsecureplatform/TFHEpp/docs/CompactCoverBGV.md

-The full-size bootstrap test checks encryption, nested BGV modulus reduction, resumable filesystem key generation, one refresh, refresh of the refresh output, multiplication of two refreshed outputs, and refresh of that product.
+The full-size bootstrap test checks encryption, nested BGV modulus reduction, resumable filesystem key generation, one refresh, refresh of the refresh output, addition and multiplication of refreshed outputs, and refresh of each result.
+It also reconstructs the secret phase after every bootstrap stage and checks the measured error against the formal certificate.
+The test-only phase audit does not expose the secret to the evaluator API.

 ## Scope boundary